yasante7/chanceme/README copy.md

 # Up Next
-Replace general subject names and Ghanaian with actual subjects when called.
+Check program requirements for business.
+Different subject names with the subject requirements.